Expert advice from local guides to help you prepare, stay safe, and enjoy EBC

 It is better to be aware of the challenges and culture in the mountains beforehand than to regret later.

 Also, you may not have read this anywhere else, but people get irritated quickly on the trail as they are tired, unable to get proper sleep, don’t have food of their choice and the altitude makes their brain slower.
-So, the second tip for Everest Base Camp trek is to be mentally prepared to take it easy and keep yourself calm at all time.
+So, the second tip for Everest Base Camp trek is to be mentally prepared to take it easy and keep yourself calm at all times.

+#3.
 Rent or buy your gear in Kathmandu.

 You don’t need to come to Nepal with proper packing for Everest Base Camp trek carrying heavy luggage and gear for the trek.
 You can find almost all the equipment for sale or rent in Kathmandu, such as trekking poles, hats, gloves, socks, down jackets, and sleeping bags.